What is forensic accountancy?

 If you ask somebody what their job or profession is, after they have answered, you will probably have a general idea of what they do and will possibly know someone who does that or even have seen it featured in a programme on television.

-However, when I am asked that question, and I respond “forensic accountant”, this invariably leads to the follow up question of question of “what does a forensic accountant do…is it something to do with medical science or the police”.
+However, when I am asked that question, and I respond “forensic accountant”, this invariably leads to the follow up question of question of “what does a forensic accountancy do…is it something to do with medical science or the police”.

 However, the longer answer is “a Forensic Accountant uses their knowledge of accounting, together with investigation techniques to help solve financial and business problems”.